bkfetner/Casual-2D-Shooter/README.md

 ## Planned Improvements

-While this prototype demonstrates the core mechanics of the game, there are several areas for improvement that you can consider working on:
+While this prototype demonstrates the core mechanics of the game, there are several areas for improvement:

 - **Scrolling Backgrounds**: Implement scrolling backgrounds to add depth and visual interest to the game world.